rotationalio/ensign/docs/content/examples/data_engineers.md

 ## Next Steps

 Hopefully running this example gives you a general idea on how to build an event-driven application using Watermill and Ensign.
-You can modify this example slightly and have the ensign consumer do the entire work of checking and inserting new weather records into the database.
-You will need to replace the handler with a `NoPublisherHandler`.
-You can also challenge yourself by creating a consumer that takes the records produced by the publisher and updates a front end application with the latest weather data.
+You can modify this example slightly and have the Ensign consumer do the entire work of checking and inserting new weather records into the database (replace the handler with a `NoPublisherHandler`), but remember that loose coupling is the name of the game with event driven architectures!
+You can also challenge yourself by creating a consumer that takes the records produced by the publisher and updates a front end application with the latest weather data...

+Let us know ([info@rotational.io](mailto:info@rotational.io)) what you end up making with Ensign!